-How did these two teams get to play at such a high level where so many failed?
+Do you watch the World Series?
+How do two teams get to a place where they can play at such a high level when so many fail?

-Everything had been practiced over and over again, beginning during Spring Training and continuing up to batting practice right before game seven.
+Every aspect of play performance was practiced repeatedly, beginning during Spring Training and continuing to batting practice right before Game 7.

-The stakes were too high for any player to wing it.
+The stakes are too high for any player to just wing it.

-So much work goes into the right location, the right product selection, the right merchandising.
+So much work goes into the right location, the right product selection, and the right merchandising.

 Everything is left to chance….and then the retailer blames Amazon.

 It’s like the retailer decided to start a baseball team, hired anyone who could come to a game, expected the players to bring their own bats and gloves, and then held them accountable for winning the game.